nikouu/HttpClientBenchmarking/README.md

 # HttpClientBenchmarking
-Benchmarking every way I can find people using C#'s HttpClient so we can all better understand performance and use cases.
+Benchmarking ways C#'s `HttpClient` being used so we can all better understand performance and use cases.

 ## How to run
 1. Get the repo